 Ramakkalmedu – Myths behind the name

-It is a Special Historic place with a Monument of Kuravar and Kurathi Statue, which depicts the Sangam Period and Sangam landscape of Kerala and Tamil Nadu .
+It is a Special Historic place with a Monument of Kuravar and Kurathi Statue.
+It depicts the Sangam Period and Sangam landscape of Kerala and Tamil Nadu .
+The myth behind the place name is related to the Lord Rama, the Hindu god.

 How to reach